ember-cli/eslint-plugin-ember/README.md

 Rules are grouped by category to help you understand their purpose.

-All rules below with a check mark :white_check_mark: are enabled by default while using `plugin:ember/base` or `plugin:ember/recommended` configs.
+All rules below with a check mark :white_check_mark: are enabled by default while using `plugin:ember/recommended` config.

 The `--fix` option on the command line automatically fixes problems reported by rules which have a wrench :wrench: below.